philbooth/bfj/README.md

   });
 ```

-`stringify` returns a [bluebird promise][promise] and
+`write` returns a [bluebird promise][promise]
-asynchronously serialises a data structure
+and asynchronously serialises a data structure
-to a JSON string.
+to a JSON file on disk.
 The promise is resolved
-to the JSON string
-when serialisation is complete.
+when the file has been written,
+or rejected with the error
+if writing failed.

-It takes two arguments;
+It takes three arguments;
+the path to the JSON file,
 the data structure to serialise
 and an [options](#options-for-serialisation-functions) object.